ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 # Results

-The results from the Monte Carlo simulations are shown in Figure @fig:simulations.
+The results from the first multi-compartmental simulations are shown in Figure @fig:simulations.
 As reported in the original article, FA values estimated using the free water elimination model match the tissue's ground truth values for free water volume fractions $f$ ranging around 0 to 0.7 (top panel of Figure @fig:simulations).
 However, FA values seem to be overestimated for higher volume fractions.
 This bias is more